 Interest, dividends and gains and losses on investments are reflected in the statement of activities as increases and decreases in net assets without donor restrictions unless their use is restricted by explicit donor stipulations or by law.
 Gains and other investment income that are limited to specific uses by donor-imposed restrictions are reported as increases in net assets without donor restrictions if the restrictions expire in the fiscal year in which the income is recognized.
 All other income is recorded as net assets with donor restrictions depending on the nature of the restrictions.
-When a restriction expires, net assets with donor restrictions.
+When a restriction expires, net assets with donor restrictions are reclassified to net assets without donor restrictions.